Reciprocal agreement

 While the logic behind them remains the same, there are two different types of reciprocal agreements states can use:

-- Bilateral Agreements – These are agreements between two states where both have agreed to provide either tax exemption or credits to residents of the other state.
+- Bilateral agreements: Agreements between two states in which both agree to provide tax exemptions or credits to residents of the other state.
 The majority of reciprocal agreements currently in effect are bilateral, though the details of each vary based on the states involved.

-For example, if Illinois wanted to enter into a reciprocity agreement with Indiana, it would only need to adopt a law providing similar tax relief for Indiana residents working in Illinois as Illinois residents working in Indiana receive.
+- Unilateral agreements: Indiana, Minnesota, and Wisconsin have standing offers of reciprocity with any state that provides similar tax treatment to its residents.
+For example, if Illinois wanted to enter into a reciprocity agreement with Indiana, it would only need to adopt a law providing tax relief for Indiana residents working in Illinois that is similar to the relief Illinois residents working in Indiana receive.

 Get Taxes Done Right, Without the Stress